Regularity and stability of feedback relaxed controls: Introduction

 Moreover, this is the first paper which precisely quantifies the performance of a feedback control pre-computed based on a given model in a new multi-dimensional controlled dynamics with perturbed coefficients.
 We will prove that the gap between the suboptimal reward function achieved by the pre-computed feedback relaxed control and the optimal reward function of the perturbed relaxed control problem depends Lipschitz-continuously on the magnitude of perturbations in the coefficients (see Theorem \ref{thm:u_sub-u_op}).
 We also establish a first-order sensitivity equation for the value function and feedback control of the perturbed relaxed control problem (see Theorem \ref{thm:sensitivity} and Remark \ref{rmk:sensitivity_ctrl}), which enables us to quantify the explicit dependence of the Lipschitz stability of feedback controls on the exploration parameter $\eps$ (see Theorem \ref{thm:deltau_eps}).

-Let us briefly comment on the two main difficulties encountered in the stability analysis of feedback relaxed controls.
-As we shall see in \eqref{eq:ctrl_relax}, the feedback relaxed control is defined as the pointwise maximizer of the associated Hamiltonian, which in general involves not only the value function of the regularized control problem, but also its first and second order derivatives.
-Hence, besides estimating the sup-norm of the value functions as in the finite-dimensional RL setting (see e.g.~\cite{forsyth2007,bokanowski2009,geist2019}), we also need to quantify the impact of parameter uncertainty on the (first and second order) derivatives of the value functions, which subsequently requires us to derive a precise \textit{a priori} estimate for the derivatives of solutions to the associated HJB equations.
+Let us briefly comment on the two main difficulties encountered in the stability analysis of feedback relaxed controls beyond those encountered in the finite-dimensional RL setting (see e.g.~\cite{forsyth2007,bokanowski2009,geist2019}) and the LQ setting (see e.g.~\cite{mania2019,basei2020}).
+As we shall see in \eqref{eq:ctrl_relax}, the feedback relaxed control (in the present continuous setting) is defined as the pointwise maximizer of the associated Hamiltonian, which in general involves not only the value function of the regularized control problem, but also its first and second order derivatives.
+Hence, besides estimating the sup-norm of the value functions as in the finite-dimensional RL setting, we also need to quantify the impact of parameter uncertainty on the (first and second order) derivatives of the value functions, which are solutions to a fully nonlinear HJB PDEs.
+For continuous-time LQ problems, such an analysis can be greatly simplified by taking advantage of the quadratic structure of the value function, which reduces the study of HJB PDEs to that of Riccati ordinary differential equations.
+Such a simplification is not possible for general nonlinear control problems,

+which requires us to derive a precise \textit{a priori} estimate for the derivatives of solutions to the associated fully nonlinear HJB equations.

 Moreover, the Lipschitz stability and the first-order sensitivity analysis of the feedback relaxed controls also require us to establish the regularity of the HJB operator and the $\argmax$-mapping between suitable function spaces for regularized control problems.
 As already pointed out in \cite{smears2014,ito2019}, the fact that the HJB operator is fully nonlinear (since we allow the diffusion coefficients to be controlled) poses a significant challenge for choosing proper function spaces to simultaneously ensure the differentiability of the fully nonlinear HJB operator and the bounded invertibility of its (Fr\'{e}chet) derivative, which are essential for deriving the sensitivity equations of the value functions and feedback controls (see Theorem \ref{thm:sensitivity} and Remark \ref{rmk:sensitivity_ctrl}).
 Here, by taking advantage of the exploration reward functions, we demonstrate that the HJB operator and the $\argmax$-mapping for the regularized control problem are sufficiently smooth between suitable H\"{o}lder spaces, which together with an elliptic regularity estimate leads us to the desired sensitivity results for the feedback relaxed controls; see Remark \ref{rmk:Holder_Sobolev} for more details.